Brut Chronicle: Origins and subsequent history

-Originally a legendary chronicle written in Anglo-Norman in the thirteenth century (identified by the fact that some existing copies finish in 1272), the Brut described the settling of England by Brutus of Troy, son of Aeneas, and the reign of the Welsh Cadwalader.
+Originally a legendary chronicle written in Anglo-Norman in the thirteenth century (identified by the fact that some existing copies finish in 1272), the Brut described the settling of Britain by Brutus of Troy, son of Aeneas, and the reign of the Welsh Cadwalader.
 In this, it was itself based on Geoffrey of Monmouth's text from the previous century.
 It also covered the reigns of many kings later the subject of legend, including King Cole, King Leir (the subject of Shakespeare's play, King Lear), and King Arthur, and exists in both abridged and long versions.
 Early versions describe the country as being divided, both culturally and politically, by the River Humber, with the southern half described as "this side of the Humber" and "the better part".
 Having been written at a time of division between crown and nobility, it was "baronial in its sympathies".
 It was probably originally composed "at least in part" by clerks in the Royal chancery, although not as an official history.
 It later became a source for monastic chronicles.
 Popular already in its early incarnations, it may even have limited the circulation of rival contemporary histories.

 The Brut underwent various revisions over the centuries, and from 1333 material inflected from a mid-thirteenth century poem, Des Grantz Geanz, describing the settlement of England (as Albion), had entered the main versions.
 Eventually, along with the Polychronicon, it was one of the most popular political and secular histories of fourteenth-century England, with the latest-known version ending with events from 1479.

-English editions appeared from the early 1400s, particularly the so-called Long version and its various continuations.
+English editions appeared from the early 15th century, particularly the so-called Long version and its various continuations.
 This has become known as the "Common" version, and was probably transcribed in Herefordshire.
 A later fifteenth-century version consists of the Common versions with "a major one" concluding in 1419, occasionally with the addition of prologues and epilogues.
-The 1500s also saw an abridged version, created from the major fifteenth-century copies.
+The 16th century also saw an abridged version, created from the major fifteenth-century copies.